Avista Corporation research snapshot

 AVA AI Trading Strategy Framework

 The AVA AI trading strategy below is a rules-based research framework, not personal advice.
-It combines chart levels with 2026 EPS guidance, rate case outcomes, hydro conditions, balance-sheet leverage, dividend yield, capital expenditures, data-center load, and customer affordability trends.
+It combines chart levels with the confirmed 2026 EPS guidance, wildfire cost recovery, the Washington rate case timeline, data-center load status, balance-sheet leverage, dividend yield, capital expenditures, and customer affordability trends.

 Trend-following setup

-Watch for AVA to hold above $40 to $41 and then break above $43.50 on volume above the 715,000 average.
-Confirmation is stronger if Q2 2026 earnings (estimated Aug 3) keep 2026 guidance intact, rate case updates are favorable, and no adverse regulatory or hydro news appears.
+Watch for AVA to hold $38.50 to $39 and then reclaim $40.45 with volume above the 723,000 average.
+Confirmation is stronger if Q2 wildfire restoration cost estimates stay modest, the August 7 rebuttal testimony in the Washington rate case is constructive, and no further adverse regulatory or hydro news appears.

-A failed breakout followed by a close below $40 should reduce trend confidence, especially if EPS guidance or rate case outcomes disappoint.
+A failed reclaim of $40.45 followed by a close below $38.50 should reduce trend confidence, especially if wildfire costs or the rate case outlook worsen.

 Dividend capture setup

-AVA offers a 4.69% forward dividend yield with a $1.97 annual dividend.
-If the stock pulls back toward $38 to $40, the yield would rise toward 5% and may attract income-oriented buyers.
+AVA offers about a 4.86% forward dividend yield with a $1.97 annual dividend.
+If the stock pulls back toward $36 to $38, the yield would rise toward 5.2% to 5.5% and may attract income-oriented buyers.
 The next ex-dividend date should be confirmed from the company calendar.

 Dividend capture carries ex-date price risk.
-The dividend is well covered by EPS (payout ratio near 75% of utility EPS guidance midpoint), but track the payout ratio against the 2026 guidance.
+The dividend is covered by utility EPS (payout ratio near 75% of the guidance midpoint), but track the payout ratio and cash flow against 2026 guidance and wildfire cost estimates.

 Utility fundamentals monitor

-Reduce confidence if EPS growth depends mainly on leverage or equity issuance rather than authorized utility returns and real load growth, or if dividend coverage becomes stretched.
+Reduce confidence if EPS growth depends mainly on leverage or equity issuance rather than authorized utility returns and real load growth, if wildfire costs are disallowed, or if dividend coverage becomes stretched.

 Investment research summary